-Look inside the Instant Pot liner (the metal insert where you cook all your food).
+Look inside the Instant Pot liner (the metal insert where you cook all the food).
 There’s a max fill line.
 Keep all liquids and ingredients under this line.
-Keep in mind, some ingredients may expand, like pasta and beans or grains, so only fill these ingredients about halfway to the max fill line.
-I know, this can be annoying, but it’s important to follow this rule.
-A pressure cooker needs headspace for the pressure to build, so filling the pot to the very top won’t work well in the end.
+Some ingredients may expand, like pasta and beans or grains, so only fill these ingredients about halfway to the max fill line.
+A pressure cooker needs headspace for the pressure to build so filling the pot to the very top won’t work well in the end.

 13. Be cautious with dairy.

 Dairy will curdle if added to the Instant Pot before pressure cooking.
-That said, you can still enjoy dairy-based recipes, like mac and cheese and creamed soups.
+You can still enjoy dairy-based recipes, like mac and cheese and creamed soups.
 Always add the dairy ingredient after pressure cooking.
 A couple of good examples, include: this broccoli cheese soup, this mac and cheese recipe, and this creamed chicken and rice soup.

 14. Check the sealing ring.

 The sealing ring (found inside the lid) creates an air-tight seal between the base of the pot and the lid.
-Before using the Instant Pot, it’s always a good idea to check the seal.
+Before using the Instant Pot, check the seal.
 Make sure it’s been placed back on the lid, if removed for cleaning.
 If you haven’t removed the ring, make sure it’s secure.
-If you notice steam leaking from the sides of the Instant Pot during cooking, you probably have an issue with the ring—it’s either missing or needs to be secured in place.
+If you notice steam leaking from the sides of the Instant Pot during cooking, you probably have an issue with the ring—it’s either missing or needs to be secured.
 The sealing ring naturally expands during the cooking process, but as it cools it should return back to its original state.
-I haven’t replaced my sealing ring (and I’ve been using my pot for a couple of years now), but you can purchase replacement rings, if needed, from Amazon.
+I haven’t replaced my sealing ring (and I’ve been using my pot for a few years now), but you can purchase replacement rings, if needed.

 15. The sealing ring can trap food odors.

 If you cook anything with a large amount of spices or even something simple like garlic, you’ll probably notice the sealing ring retains the odor of the food.
-It’s just part of the Instant Pot experience, unfortunately.
+It’s just part of the Instant Pot experience.
 I haven’t found the odor to transfer to other foods, but the leftover food smell of the sealing ring can be unpleasant when storing the pot.
-The Kitchn blog wrote an article about removing the odor.
+You can buy replacement rings, if needed.

 16. Start with tested recipes, then experiment on your own.

 The Instant Pot does take some getting used to.
 It’s not intuitive at first.
-I recommend starting off with some tested recipes online or from cookbooks.
-Today, there are many recipes created and shared, via websites and cookbooks.
+I recommend starting with some tested recipes online or from cookbooks.
 There are a bunch of recipes here on the blog and more to come.
-As you cook from these tested recipes, you’ll begin notice trends (such as when meat is added to the pot, how to use the sauté function, when a quick release is needed, or how a final dish is thickened after pressure cooking).
+As you cook from these tested recipes, you’ll begin notice trends (such as when meat is added to the pot, how to use the sauté function, when a quick release is needed).
 As you notice these trends, you’ll gain the confidence and knowledge needed to experiment on your own.
 If you’re brand new to the Instant Pot, I think eggs are a great place to start.